-(image courtesy of MCC)
+(Image courtesy of MCC)

 Adventure tourism means stopping in the small towns that most drive through; hiking up the trails most are too tired to, and helping with human interest and conservation projects around the country.
-Adventure tourism is then the manifestation of many visitors’ desires to be more than just a tourist scratching at the surface of a country’s culture.
+This kind of tourism is then the manifestation of many visitors’ desires to be more than just a tourist scratching at the surface of a country’s culture.
 Adventure tourism uplifts and builds local communities in meaningful and lasting ways.
 Through volunteer programs or conservation projects adventure tourists are helping to uplift and improve the countries they visit.

 Volunteer projects and conservation efforts are part of what makes

-adventure tourism a meaningful experience for locals, tourists and wildlife
+adventure tourism a meaningful experience for locals, tourists and wildlife.

-This is in stark contrast to traditional tourism models.
+Obviously, this is in stark contrast to traditional tourism models.
 As we all know most tourists seem intent on going into a country in massive crowds of tour groups and collecting knick-knacks and photographs so that these can be horded on mantelpieces and in display cabinets.

-Get off the beaten path and find your own adventure in Namibia
+Get off the beaten path and find your own adventure in Namibia.

 On August the 26th 1966 the first shots were fired in Namibia’s war for independence at the battle of Omugulugwombashe in Namibia's central Northern region.
 It would take 23 years for Namibia to achieve independence but it is these first acts of armed resistance that are being commemorated on Monday 26th August.
 Heroes’ Day is celebrated every year in Namibia in an effort to never forget the sacrifices and efforts of all the proud Namibians who fought for freedom and self-determination.